-For those of you who don’t have the equipment or those who are skeptical of the belt push-ups, let’s now talk about a few other ways to do weighted push-ups.
+For those who don’t have the equipment or are skeptical of the belt push-ups, let’s now talk about a few other ways to do weighted push-ups.
 I personally think that many of these variations are inferior to the hip belt method, but they’re still worth covering.

-You may try these variations anyway to just confirm for yourself that the dip method is better.
-Or if you figure out that something works better for you, then by all means, stick to it!
+You may try these variations to confirm that the dip method is better.
+Or if you figure out that something works better for you, then, by all means, stick to it!

 Most people increase weight by just placing weight plates onto their backs.
-This method may work for some people, but I see a few big downsides to it:
+This method may work for some people, but I see a few significant downsides to it:

 - If the weight plate is placed on your upper back, then it may restrict the movement of your scapulas and elbows (if your arm placement is narrow).
-This is an especially big issue with larger plates.
+This is a huge issue with larger plates.

 - You need to have a buddy place the plates on your back and take them off after you are done.

-- If you want to progress, then you will have to add more plates onto your back, which will make this variation of weighted push-ups really inconvenient.
+- If you want to progress, you will have to add more plates onto your back, making this variation of weighted push-ups inconvenient.

-- If placed badly, the weight plates may slide off, possibly injuring you.
+- If poorly placed, the weight plates may slide off, possibly injuring you.

 I think that you should avoid this variation if you can.
 But if your home or commercial gym setup only allows to increase weight via plates, follow these tips to make plate push-ups more convenient:

 - Place the weight plates on your mid or lower back, if possible.
 If you have a strong core – which you should have if you want to do weighted push-ups – placing the plates lower on your back should not lead to injury.

 - If you have to stack several weight plates on each other, then have your buddy keep an eye on the plates to make sure that they don’t fall off.

 - Avoid Olympic plates – these are great for deadlifts but are uncomfortable for push-ups.